 \subsection{Out-of-Sample Performance and Coverage Probability}

-We compare the out-of-sample performances of \ref{mod:SAA} and \ref{mod:APUB-SP}.
-Analogous to Example \ref{eg: station}, our experiment runs a Monte Carlo simulation with 200 i.i.d. replications.
-In each replication, we generated an i.i.d. training dataset of $\xi = (h, q, w)$ to obtain the optimal value ($\vartheta_N(\alpha)$) and the first-stage optimal solutions ($x_N(\alpha)$) for both models at various nominal levels.
-The expected cost at these solutions ($c^\intercal x_N(\alpha) + \bE [Q (x_N(\alpha), \xi)]$) was then evaluated on a test dataset of 5,000 sample points.
-We analyzed four distinct cases, where the training dataset size $N$ increases from 120 to 960.
+We now compare the out-of-sample behavior of \ref{mod:SAA} and \ref{mod:APUB-SP}.
+The experiment runs 200 Monte Carlo replications.
+In each replication we draw an i.i.d.\ training sample of size $N\in\{120,240,480,960\}$, solve both models at various nominal levels to obtain the optimal value $\vartheta_N(\alpha)$ and first-stage solution $x_N(\alpha)$, and then estimate the true expected cost $c^\intercal x_N(\alpha) + \bE[Q(x_N(\alpha),\xi)]$ on an independent test set of $5000$ points.